florentbrient/ECS-Constraint/README.md

 ## Diagnostic calculation
 ### Definition
 - The original temporal variability is not needed.
-We use a statistical significant number of randomly-induced samples aiming to reproduce the uncertainty of the original temporal variability (Nb=100).
+We use a statistical significant number of randomly-created samples aiming to reproduce the uncertainty of the original temporal variability (Nb samples).
  This uncertainty can be produced by a bootstrapping procedure
 - The likelihood of a model given the observations and its related weight can be computed by :
   - A Kullback-Leibler measure (use_normal=0, by default).
 The divergence is the relative entropy between a model's PDF